olsenlabmit/permeability-automation/README.md

 Data_Processing_for_Publication.ipynb was used to process calibrations, and reads in fits generated through the Kalman_Filtering_for_Publication code.
 It was used to generate Figures 2, 3, and 4.

+Code used to run the instruments and scale designs for custom parts are available in the respective folders.